 Foundation Tai Chi Glasgow is a Wu style as developed by Cheng Tin-Hung (Hong Kong), Ian Cameron (Edinburgh), and Dan Docherty (London).

-Foundation classes are provided free in the Govanhill area of Glasgow, under the auspices of Govanhill Baths Community Trust.
+Foundation classes are provided free in the Govanhill area of Glasgow, supported by Larkfield Community Centre and Govanhill Baths Community Trust.

 I started learning tai chi with Ian Cameron, Five Winds (Tai Chi Edinburgh (1982).
 In the mid-90s I invited Dan Docherty to Glasgow, I welcomed some of Dan's innovations and approaches to learning, particularly development of the Short Form and other aspects deemed, by some as unconventional.
 Some years after that I gave leadership of the class to one of Dan's student and I went off to study Baguazhang.

 My approach to teaching has also been influenced by formal Adult Teacher Training and my training in Gao Style Baguazhang, HsingYi, and Yiquan.
 Also my experience of cancer treatment and efforts to realign my life helped with experience of Meditation and Alexander Technique.

 Essentially I am an educator, having submitted to self-examination and formal psychodynamic supervision while studying how people learn (teacher training), and how to facilitate learning, yet acknowledging the meaningless of it all.